What Is House Hacking And Is It Something You Should Be Doing?

 House hacking means finding ways to generate income from your home.
 Traditionally, house hacking meant buying a multifamily property, living in one unit and renting out the others so that the tenants pay the owner’s mortgage, and the owner builds equity while maintaining the property.

-Savvy investors have always known that buying a multifamily property – or engaging in some of the other house hacks discussed below – is an easy way to learn about property management and landlording, all while having their housing expenses paid by their tenants.
+Savvy investors have always known that buying a multifamily property – or engaging in some of the other house hacks discussed below – is an easy way to learn about property management and the work it takes to be a landlord, all while having their housing expenses compensated by their tenants.

 Why House Hack?

 House hacking is a way to reduce living expenses temporarily, or it can be considered the beginning of a career as a real estate investor.
-Either way, with the high cost of housing, it’s a method for using an asset you already have to afford their lifestyle, put money into savings or buy even more real estate investment property, all while building home equity.
+Either way, with the high cost of housing, it’s a method for using an asset you already have to pay for your lifestyle, put money into savings or buy even more real estate investment property, all while building home equity.

 Develop A House Hacking Strategy

-You’re limited only by your creativity, the zoning laws or HOA rules that the property is bound by, and your ability to find someone who needs the type of housing you’re able to offer.
+You’re limited only by your creativity, the zoning laws or homeowners association (HOA) rules that the property is bound by, and your ability to find someone who needs the type of housing you’re able to offer.

-Think about your skills and your lifestyle.
-Are you extremely handy around the house and don’t much care where you live?
+To develop a house hacking strategy, think about your skills and your lifestyle.
+Are you extremely handy around the house and don’t care where you live?
 A live-in house flip might be right for you.
 Do you live on a property with a large barn or garage?
 Think about renting that out.

 Why House Hacking Makes Financial Sense, By the Numbers

-Moreover, if the home appreciates at the U.S. average of 3.8% over the same 5-year period, your duplex would be worth $481,999.69.
-If you offered it for sale in a seller’s market, you would likely clear $194,969.06 from the sale of the property, as demonstrated here:
+Using this example, we’ll say the home appreciates by 4% per year over the same 5-year period, your duplex would be worth $486,661.16.
+If you offered it for sale, you could make about $187,106.03 from the sale of the property, as demonstrated here:

 Let’s take a look at some of the most common ways a house hacker earns their rental income.